brunorijsman/rift-python/doc/startup.md

 </pre>

-After you start RIFT, there should be a single line of output reporting that the Command Line Interface (CLI) is available on a particular TCP port (in this example port 55018):
+After you start RIFT, there should be a single line of output reporting that the Command Line Interface (CLI) is available on a particular TCP port (in this example port 49178):

 <pre>
-Command Line Interface (CLI) for Brunos-MacBook1 available on port 55018
+Command Line Interface (CLI) available on port 49178
 </pre>

-The next section explains how to connect to the CLI and how to use to CLI.